 Choose gentle, low-acid options to calm your stomach.

-Dr. Bharat Pothuri stresses, “If you wake up choking, gasping, or with chest pain, call 911.
-Better safe than sorry.”
+Dr. Bharat Pothuri emphasizes, when you wake up choking and or gasping or with chest pains, call 911.
+Better safe than sorry."

 Seek help if you experience:

 Acid reflux is common but manageable.
-Recognize the six signs—heartburn, regurgitation, cough, shortness of breath, hoarseness, and dysphagia.
+Recognize the six signs heartburn, regurgitation, cough, shortness of breath, hoarseness, and dysphagia.
 Make simple diet and lifestyle changes.
 Use over the counter acid reflux medicine wisely.
-For long-term relief or severe cases, visit Gastrodoxs.com in Houston.
+For long-term relief or severe cases, visit Gastrodoxs in Houston.
 With the right care, you can reduce symptoms and enjoy meals again.

-Heartburn may last 30 minutes to a few hours.
-If it persists, try antacids and lifestyle changes.
+The duration that heartburn can last is 30 minutes to a few hours.
+In case it continues, resort to antacids and lifestyle modification.

-Avoid citrus, tomatoes, chocolate, mint, spicy foods, fatty and fried items, coffee, alcohol, and carbonated drinks.
+Avoid citrus, tomatoes, chocolate, mint, spicy foods, fatty and fried foods, coffee, alcoholic drinks and carbonated drinks.

-Antacids (Tums), H2 blockers (Pepcid AC), and proton pump inhibitors (Prilosec OTC) all help.
-Choose based on symptom severity.
+Antacids (Tums), H2 blockers (Pepcid AC) and proton pump blockers (Prilosec OTC) are helpful.
+Select on basis of severity of symptoms.

-Citrus fruits, tomatoes, chocolate, mint, onions, garlic, spicy foods, fried foods, coffee, alcohol, and soda top the list.
+Citrus fruits, tomatoes, chocolate, mint, onions, garlic, spicy foods, fried foods, coffee, alcohol and soda are on the top of the list.

-Water, herbal teas (chamomile, ginger), coconut water, and aloe vera juice can soothe your stomach.
+Your stomach can be pacified using water, herbal teas (chamomile, ginger), coconut water and aloe vera juice.